Marlene Dietrich (album): Release

 In 2022, Geffen Records released a digital deluxe edition of the album with eight bonus tracks and the same cover art.
 "Kisses Sweeter than Wine" and its B-side "I May Never Go Home" was one of the tracks included on the album.
-Released after the album's original launch in 1958, the song received a rating of 76 (out of 100) from Billboard magazine, which wrote that they did not see Dietrich's recording as a serious attempt to break into the folk charts, but rather as a fascinating and well-crafted novelty piece.
-They appreciated her audacity in reinterpreting a popular hit through her unique and "continental" artistic lens (the "gypsy-ish flavor"), and felt that this uniqueness was its greatest asset, deserving of attention from the public and radio stations.
+Released after the album's original launch in 1958, the song received a rating of 73 (out of 100) from Billboard magazine.
 Of the other songs included on the album was the 1957 single, "Another Spring, Another Love" / "Near You" (Dot. catalog no. 15645).
 Cash Box magazine awarded the single a "B+" for the A-side and a "B" for the B-side.
-The review praised "Another Spring, Another Love," the theme from the film Witness for the Prosecution (1957), describing it as a "haunting mood number" and predicting it would get "heavy play" on the radio upon the film's release, calling it a "fine first showing" for Dietrich on the Dot label.
+The review praised "Another Spring, Another Love", the theme from the film Witness for the Prosecution (1957), describing it as a "haunting mood number" and predicting it would get "heavy play" on the radio upon the film's release, calling it a "fine first showing" for Dietrich on the Dot label.
 Regarding the B-side, "Near You", the publication highlighted the innovative approach, noting that the artist "chants the standard against a rock and roll background", resulting in an "interesting coupling that deserves attention".
-Billboard also praised "This World of Ours" as a "well-timed inspirational ballad" and highlighted Marlene Dietrich's "exceptional performances," predicting that the combination would "garner much radio play and sales."
-The B-side, "Candles Glowing," was also noted in the review.
+Billboard also praised "This World of Ours" as a "well-timed inspirational ballad" and highlighted Marlene Dietrich's "exceptional performances," predicting that the combination would "garner much radio play and sales"..

 The 1982's compilation The Legendary, Lovely Marlene, has the same songs of the deluxe edition, but with different art and track order.